coverclock/com-diag-hazer/README.md

 forward it to one or more remote gpstools via UDP.
 This is used along with gpstool to implement a DGNSS system using a stationary base station in survey mode to provide real-time corrections to one or more mobile rovers.
-This project, called Tumblweed (same as the RTCM software stack), does not use the Networked Transport of RTCM via Internet Protocol (Ntrip), but instead uses its own trivial data format consisting of raw RTCM messages preceeded by a four-byte sequence number carried over UDP datagrams.
+This project, called Tumbleweed (same as the RTCM software stack), does not use the Networked Transport of RTCM via Internet Protocol (Ntrip), but instead uses its own trivial data format consisting of raw RTCM messages preceeded by a four-byte sequence number carried over UDP datagrams.